conceptadev/rockets/packages/nestjs-auth-refresh/README.md

 }),
 //...
 ```
->Additionally, you can take advantage of the `UserLookupService` from the `@concepta/nestjs-user` module to streamline user lookup operations within your authentication flow, check [User Module Documentation](#user-module-documentation) for reference:
+>Additionally, you can take advantage of the `MyUserLookupService` from the `@concepta/nestjs-user` module to streamline user lookup operations within your authentication flow, check [User Module Documentation](#user-module-documentation) for reference:

 By default, `AuthRefreshModule` uses services defined in the
 [AuthenticationModule](#nestjs-auth) to verify refresh tokens.
 However, you can
 override this behavior by providing a custom service specifically for the refresh
 token implementation during the module setup.

 #### 1.4 First Token Refresh